emanNahed/curriculum-1/coursebook/week-8/reading-week-checklist.md

     - has a title, a text input and a button
     - when a user types something in the input, and clicks the button, it should change the title to what the user type
     - add another button to the html that will change the colour of the title
-- [ ] Why should we always use `eventListeners` in Javascript and not inline `onClick` handlers in the HTML?
+- [X] Why should we always use `eventListeners` in Javascript and not inline `onClick` handlers in the HTML?
+	* onclick is an attribute excute it multiple time will encount as one execution and ovewrite all previous ones, while addEventListener is a function and you can have multiple ones.
 ---

 ### HTML/CSS